kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 #### [Modular Extensions - HMVC](https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc)

-It seems some users try to work ci-phpunit-test with the HMVC, and they works mostly.
+It seems some users try to work ci-phpunit-test with the HMVC, and they work mostly.
 But the HMVC is a very complex system, and is against CodeIgniter's basic design.
 It brings complexity to CodeIgniter.

 There is a known limitation:
 See <https://github.com/kenjis/ci-hmvc-ci-phpunit-test#note-to-use>.